AdviseWell/meeting-bot/controller/README.md

 ## Future Enhancements

-- Parallel conversion of MP4 and AAC
+- Parallel conversion of MP4 and M4A
 - Configurable video quality settings
 - Support for additional audio formats
 - Webhook notifications on completion